spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 #### Introducing custom methods

 To resolve the error:

 1. Introduce a new custom method.

 {% info_block infoBox "Unique method names" %}

-The method name should be unique to the extent impossible to accidentally match the name of a core method introduced in future.
+The method name should be unique to the extent of making it impossible to accidentally match the name of a core method introduced in future.

 {% endinfo_block %}